C API #

 void webui_handler_set_nonce(void *handler_ptr, const char *nonce);

-Set the CSP nonce for inline <script> tags on a handler instance.
-When set, all subsequent renders will include nonce="VALUE" on inline script tags and emit a <meta name="webui-nonce" content="VALUE"> tag in the <head>.
+Set the CSP nonce for inline tags on a handler instance.
+When set, all subsequent renders include nonce="VALUE" on every inline <script> tag emitted during SSR (including the <script type="importmap"> tags that register Module-strategy CSS), and emit a <meta name="webui-nonce" content="VALUE"> tag in the <head>.

 • handler_ptr, pointer returned by webui_handler_create.